Bat lau dung laai: Meaning of the announcement in English

 From now on, a new policy regarding Vietnamese boat people has been implemented in Hong Kong.
 Hereafter, those Vietnamese boat people seeking to immigrate into Hong Kong as immigrants due to economic reasons will be considered illegal immigrants.
 As illegal immigrants, they will not have the ability to settle in a third country, and they will be detained until repatriated to Vietnam.

 The final sentence in Cantonese Chinese:

-The Vietnamese-language announcement, which has just been broadcast, elucidated the policy of 'Comprehensive Plan of Action' that the Hong Kong Government implements on the Vietnamese boat people who intend to enter Hong Kong.
+The Vietnamese-language broadcast just now elucidated the policy of 'Comprehensive Plan of Action' that the Hong Kong Government implements on the Vietnamese boat people who intend to enter Hong Kong.

 Use of the phrase in Hong Kong

 Due to the frequency of the broadcast, many Hong Kong people came to learn the phrase.
 Some, however, mistook the phrase as a term of greeting, similar to sawasdee in Thai.
 The phrase eventually became a metaphor for Vietnamese people and even Vietnamese culture.

 The term is now considered to be a derogatory slur for Vietnamese people.